Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Ability to contextualize the regulation of socio-legal issues with the influences of social inequality, marginalization, social control, social organization, and cultural change
+1. Contextualize the regulation of socio-legal issues with the influences of social inequality, marginalization, social control, social organization, and cultural change.

-2. Ability to critically reflect on the role of deviance, social control and law in society
+2. Critically reflect on the role of deviance, social control, and law in society.

-3. Ability to define and explain the distinction between the law on the books and the law in practice, applying a variety of theoretical approaches to explain, evaluate and critically assess the regulation of morality and deviance
+3. Define and explain the distinction between the law on the books and the law in practice, applying a variety of theoretical approaches to explain, evaluate and critically assess the regulation of morality and deviance.

-4. Ability to draw on theoretical frameworks to analyze and engage in a variety of contemporary socio-legal debates about deviance and social control
+4. Draw on theoretical frameworks to analyze and engage in a variety of contemporary socio-legal debates about deviance and social control.

-5. Ability to explain the complexities of legal regulation and the challenges and contradictions of using the law to advance or restrain social change
+5. Explain the complexities of legal regulation and the challenges and contradictions of using the law to advance or restrain social change.

-6. Ability to explain the policy implications of historical and contemporary methods of defining and regulating populations through law and the concept of human rights
+6. Explain the policy implications of historical and contemporary methods of defining and regulating populations through law and the concept of human rights.

 SOCY 284 Introduction to Digital Sociology Units: 3.00